The John S. Newman Early Career Scientist

 Funding and Salary

 - Starting salary and benefits - Starting salary is commensurate with experience.
 Full benefits package will be offered, as determined by the Human Resources Department.
-For more information on salary benefits please go to the Berkeley Lab Recruiting website.
+For more information on salary and benefits please go to the Berkeley Lab Recruiting website.

 - Supplemental support - A supplemental research allowance of up to $10,000 per year for professional development activities plus $25,000 per year for supplies will be provided.